-Legal empowerment works from the bottom up to increase the capacity of people to exercise their rights and to participate in the processes of governing, and must be understood within broader social and political environments.
+Legal empowerment works from the bottom up to increase the capacity of people to exercise their rights and to participate in the processes of governing, and it must be understood within broader social and political environments.
 This panel will explore demand-oriented, community-driven approaches to justice and governance reform, particularly in contexts with inhospitable and constraining operating environments for civil society.
 What works and doesn't work in civil society-led legal empowerment initiatives?
 How can the lessons of grassroots programs be translated into large-scale policy change?
 What can legal empowerment actors do to address the closing space around civil society?

 Jennifer Tsai, Senior Access to Justice Advisor, ABA Rule of Law Initiative

-- Charles-Guy Makongo, Country Director, Democratic Republic of Congo, ABA Rule of Law Initiative
+- Charles Guy Makongo, Country Director, Democratic Republic of Congo, ABA Rule of Law Initiative

 - Sarah Mendelson, Senior Adviser and Director, Human Rights Initiative, Center for Strategic and International Studies